Willie Nelson ends concert, cancels shows amid illness concerns

+Texas has been hard-hit by the flu and now one of the state's favorite citizens has it.

-Willie Nelson abruptly ended his concert in San Diego this weekend after coughing and experiencing breathing difficulties during the first song of his performance.
+Willie Nelson fans have been worried since he abruptly ended his concert in San Diego last weekend after coughing and experiencing breathing difficulties during the first song of his performance.

 © 2018 KENS-TV